13th INTERNATIONAL MEETING

 IN PTSD, PMDD, AND POSTPARTUM DEPRESSION

-Chair: Graziano Pinna (USA) & Gianluca Aimaretti (Italy)
+Chairs: Graziano Pinna (USA) & Gianluca Aimaretti (Italy)

-16:00 Graziano Pinna (USA) The Neurosteroid-Endocannabinoid axis in PTSD: From Animal Models to Biomarkers and Therapeutics
+16:00 Graziano Pinna (USA) The neurosteroid-endocannabinoid axis in PTSD: from animal models to biomarkers and therapeutics

 Tuesday February 24